-- K13.13.3P The distinction between an outcome of an award "subject to minor amendments" (b above) and "permitted to resubmit" (c above) is a qualitative one, rather than depending merely on the extent of corrections needed.
-If the deficiencies are only concerned with presentation, then this can be covered by minor amendments, however extensive these may be.
-"Permitted to resubmit' should be used when the actual research work done is either flawed or incomplete, and the candidate will therefore have to undertake more work. - K13.13.4R Where the examiners' recommendations are not unanimous, this shall be reported by the Independent Chair to the Research Degrees Award Board which may: - a. uphold a majority recommendation (provided that the majority includes at least one external examiner); - b. uphold the recommendation of the external examiner; or - c. require the appointment of an additional external examiner, once only, to participate in the examination of the candidate as if for the first time. - K13.13.5P Where the candidate is awarded the degree subject to minor amendments, or is permitted to resubmit and be re-examined, the Chair will be responsible for the co-ordination of an additional written report reflecting the recommendations and guidance of the panel as to the alterations and additional work required.
-This will be communicated to the candidate and Director of Studies by the Academic Registry
+- b. uphold the recommendation of the external examiner; or - c. require the appointment of an additional external examiner, once only, to participate in the examination of the candidate as if for the first time. - K13.12.11P Where the candidate is awarded the degree subject to minor amendments (i) corrections or (ii) amendments, or is permitted to resubmit and be re-examined, the Chair will be responsible for the co-ordination of an additional written report reflecting the recommendations and guidance of the panel as to the alterations and additional work required.
+This will be communicated to the candidate and Director of Studies by the Officer to the Research Degrees Award Board.

-K13.14 Re-examination of thesis/collection of published works
+K13.13 Re-examination of thesis/collection of published works

-- K13.14.1R A candidate who submits a thesis/collection of published works for re-examination shall be required to pay the appropriate fee. - K13.14.2R One re-examination may be permitted by the Research Degrees Award Board subject to the candidate submitting for reexamination within one calendar year from the date of the latest part of the first examination. - K13.14.3R The Research Degrees Award Board may require that an additional external examiner be appointed for the re-examination. - K13.14.4R Where a viva voce examination has been dispensed with, the re-examination shall take place within one calendar year of the date of this dispensation.
+- K13.13.1R A candidate who submits a thesis/collection of published works for re-examination shall be required to pay the appropriate fee. - K13.13.2R One re-examination may be permitted by the Research Degrees Award Board subject to the candidate submitting for reexamination within one calendar year from the date of the latest part of the first examination. - K13.13.3R The Research Degrees Award Board may require that an additional external examiner be appointed for the re-examination. - K13.13.4R Where a viva voce examination has been dispensed with, the reexamination shall take place within one calendar year of the date of this dispensation. - K13.13.5R The Research Degrees Award Board may, where there are good reasons, approve an extension of the resubmission period. - K13.13.6P In all other respects the re-examination shall be conducted as the first examination. - K13.13.7P Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K13.12.2R, excepting that option (c) shall not apply. - K13.13.8P Where the examiners' recommendations are not unanimous, the Research Degrees Award Board may: - a. uphold a majority recommendation (provided that the majority includes at least one external examiner); or - b. uphold the recommendation of the external examiner.

-- K13.14.5R The Research Degrees Award Board may, where there are good reasons, approve an extension of the resubmission period. - K13.14.6R The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination. - K13.14.7P In all other respects the re-examination shall be conducted as the first examination, with the exception that there is no opportunity to undertake further work before the viva. - K13.14.8P Following the completion of the re-examination the examiners may recommend in accordance with the provisions set out in K13.13.2R, excepting that option (c) shall not apply. - K13.14.9P Where the examiners' recommendations are not unanimous, the Research Degrees Award Board may: - a. uphold a majority recommendation (provided that the majority includes at least one external examiner); or - b. uphold the recommendation of the external examiner. - K13.14.10P Where the degree is not awarded, the examiners shall prepare an agreed statement of the deficiencies of the thesis or collection of published work and the reason for their recommendation to be forwarded to the candidate by the Academic Registrar.
+K13.13.9P Where the degree is not awarded, the examiners shall prepare an agreed statement of the deficiencies of the thesis or collection of published work and the reason for their recommendation to be forwarded to the candidate by the Officer to the Research Degrees Award Board.